cloud-ark/kubeplus/Guidelines.md

 MySQL, Postgres, Airflow, Redis, MongoDB, Kafka, Prometheus, Logstash, Moodle, Wordpress, Odoo, etc. to run on Kubernetes.
 Consequently, we are seeing a new trend where fit-for-purpose application platforms are being created by composing multiple such Operators together on a Kubernetes cluster.
+The Custom Resources introduced by different Operators can be used to create custom application Platforms as Code.

-While working on a custom platform for one of our customers, we observed following challenges when using multiple Operators together.
+While working in this space we have observed following challenges when using multiple Operators together.

   * CLI overload: Some of the Operators introduce new CLIs.
 Usability becomes an issue when end users have to learn multiple CLIs to use more than one Operators in a cluster.